History of the United States (1776–1789): Campaign for ratification

 Those who advocated the Constitution took the name Federalists and quickly gained supporters throughout the nation.
 The most influential Federalists were Alexander Hamilton and James Madison, the anonymous authors of The Federalist Papers, a series of 85 essays published in New York newspapers, written under the pen name "Publius" to sway the closely divided New York legislature.
 The papers have become seminal documents for the United States and have often been cited by jurists.
 Those who opposed the new Constitution became known as the Anti-Federalists.
 They were generally local rather than cosmopolitan in perspective, oriented to plantations and farms rather than commerce or finance, and wanted strong state governments and a weak national government.

 Each state held a convention to vote on ratification of the Constitution.
 Supporters of ratification ensured that states more likely to accept the Constitution were the first to hold conventions, fearing that early rejections may dissuade other states from ratifying.
 Smaller states were supportive of the Constitution, as a centralized government offered a check on the power of larger states.
 Delaware and New Jersey ratified in 1787, and Georgia ratified on January 2, 1788, all by unanimous votes.
 Pennsylvania, Connecticut, Maryland, and South Carolina all ratified by large majorities over the winter and spring of 1788.
 It was more controversial in other states, with Massachusetts only ratifying by a narrow vote of 187–168.
 New Hampshire provided the final ratification that was necessary for the Constitution to go into effect on June 21, 1788.
 Ratification was more controversial in the larger states of New York, Virginia, and Massachusetts.
 Promises of a Bill of Rights from Madison secured ratification in Virginia, while in New York, the Clintons, who controlled New York politics, found themselves outmaneuvered as Hamilton secured ratification by a 30–27 vote.
-North Carolina and Rhode Island were the last of the 13 colonies to ratify, doing so after the new government had begun operation.
+North Carolina and Rhode Island were the last of the 13 states to ratify, doing so after the new government had begun operation.

-The United States Electoral College met on February 4, 1789 to unanimously vote for George Washington in the first presidential election.
+The United States Electoral College met on February 4, 1789, to unanimously vote for George Washington in the first presidential election.
 The 1st United States Congress read the results on April 6, and Washington was inaugurated at Federal Hall on April 30.
+A Bill of Rights was approved by the new Congress in September 1789 and took effect in December 1791.